 Applications for credit transfer are assessed on a case by case basis according to Flinders University policies.
 Students must be made an offer for entry into a degree before lodging their completed credit transfer application, along with all necessary documentation for formal assessment.
 More information is available at www.flinders.edu.au/credit

 The postgraduate special education program is professionally designed to extend the competence of teachers to educate and support students with special educational needs in a range of educational settings.
 It is open to members of professions other than teaching who wish to expand their professional expertise into the area of special education.

 It is 2 years in length on a full-time basis and can also be undertaken part-time.

 Recommended Study Pattern

-Students complete four core (compulsory) topics in research and twelve option topics chosen from an extensive range of option topics available.
-These topics aim to extend the competence of teachers to educate and support students with special educational needs in a range of educational settings and provides in-depth study of matters of crucial importance for the education of children needing special education, including curriculum and systems and issues relating to early development.
+Students complete four core (compulsory) subjects in research and twelve subjects chosen from an extensive range of elective subjects available.
+These subjects aim to extend the competence of teachers to educate and support students with special educational needs in a range of educational settings and provides in-depth study of matters of crucial importance for the education of children needing special education, including curriculum and systems and issues relating to early development.

 As a guide, full-time students generally undertake four subjects per semester and part-time students undertake two subjects per semester.

-To complete the requirements of the Master of Education (Special Education) (Basic level entry), students must successfully complete four core (compulsory) topics in research and twelve option topics chosen from an extensive range of option topics available.
+To complete the requirements of the Master of Education (Special Education) (Basic level entry), students must successfully complete four core (compulsory) subjects in research and twelve subjects chosen from an extensive range of elective subjects available.